Faculty-Led Study Tours

 - Must fulfill all application and pre-departure requirements

-DestinationsStudents have participated in short-term trips in locations such as Costa Rica, Dominican Republic, Greece, Guatemala, Ireland, South Africa and Switzerland.
-Each travel experience is an extension of that which is learned on campus at Endicott, and offers students the opportunity to put their learning into practice as well as explore the beauty of their host city and country.
+DestinationsStudents have participated in short-term trips to locations such as Costa Rica, Denmark, Greece, Guatemala, Ireland, Spain, South Africa, and Switzerland.
+Each travel experience is an extension of that which is learned on campus at Endicott and offers students the opportunity to put their learning into practice as well as explore the beauty of their host city and country.
 Examples of these trips include:

 Costa Rica Culture and Community Service Project, Santa Ana, Costa Rica

 “By traveling to Costa Rica I learned to not take for granted what I have, to appreciate different cultures, and build life lasting friendships!” -Rachid Sow